Desmond Tutu, Natalie Batalha, Eckhart Tolle, et al.

-Vincent Harding was chairperson of the Veterans of Hope Project at Iliff School of Theology in Denver, where he was professor of religion and transformation.
-His published works include Hope and History: Why We Must Share the Story of the Movement, There Is a River: The Black Struggle for Freedom in America, Martin Luther King: The Inconvenient Hero, and the essay "Is America Possible?"
+Vincent Harding was chairperson of the Veterans of Hope Project at the Iliff School of Theology in Denver.
+He authored the magnificent book Hope and History: Why We Must Share the Story of the Movement and the essay “Is America Possible?”
+He died in 2014.

-Desmond Tutu is an Anglican archbishop emeritus of Cape Town, South Africa and recipient of the Nobel Peace Prize.
-He has written many books, including, Made for Goodness: And Why This Makes All the Difference, and The Book of Forgiving.
+Desmond Tutu was an Anglican archbishop emeritus of Cape Town, South Africa and recipient of the Nobel Peace Prize.
+He has written numerous books for adults and children — including The Rainbow People of God, No Future without Forgiveness, Made for Goodness, and, together with his good friend the Dalai Lama, The Book of Joy.

 James Martin is a Jesuit priest and editor at large of America magazine.
 His books include The Jesuit Guide to (Almost) Everything, Between Heaven and Mirth: Why Joy, Humor, and Laughter are at the Heart of the Spiritual Life, and, most recently, Building a Bridge.

 Krista Tippett, host: I’ve had hundreds of big conversations on this show, and my conversation partners share wisdom I carry with me wherever I go.
 Across the years, people have asked for shorter-form distillations — something you can listen to while you make your cup of coffee or tea and something shareable.
 The Becoming Wise podcast is this offering, and we’re now launching its second season.
 This hour, a taste — nine wise and graceful lives, moments of discovery, and tools for the art of living.